 - Legal trouble resulting from charges related to Percocet use and abuse

 All of the behaviors mentioned above associated with Percocet addiction are often continued and intensified despite an addict experiencing negative consequences repeatedly.
-The reason for this is because the psychological addiction to Percocet is so strong that an individual is often unable to connect his or her negative experiences with Percocet use.
+The reason for this is because the psychological addiction to Percocet is so high that an individual is often unable to connect his or her negative experiences with Percocet use.
 It is very common for addicts who do experience negative consequences as a result of Percocet addiction to blame other people and circumstances for their condition, rather than accept it as a result of their addictive and destructive behaviors caused by the addiction.

 Ending Percocet Addiction

 Once an addict has agreed to accept treatment for his or her addiction, it is of vital importance to choose the right kind of addiction treatment program for the individual.
 Many of the 11% of addicts in need of help who receive it have but one chance to change their lives and reclaim health and sobriety for themselves.
-It is imperative that individual needs, preferences, and belief systems be considered when deciding on an addiction treatment program for yourself or your addicted loved one.
+It is imperative that individual needs, preferences, and belief systems are considered when deciding on an addiction treatment program for yourself or an addicted loved one.

 At A Forever Recovery, we understand the hardships of addiction and the urgency of recovery.
 We have developed an individualized treatment plan that can be tailored to the personal needs, preferences, and belief system of each so that every person can create his or her path toward recovery.
 We know that a broad approach won’t work for everyone and that each person’s path to healing is just as unique as he or she is as a person.
-If you have a loved one struggling with an addiction to Percocet or any other drug, please contact us to speak with a trained counselor who will work with you to develop an individualized treatment track that is most conducive to the needs and preferences of yourself or your addicted loved one.
-We work with you on an open-ended basis, which means that your treatment program is results-based, not on a time limit, and we will continue to work with each individual until such time that he or she is truly ready to complete the program.

 If addiction is ruining your life, don’t wait any longer, and don’t take chances with a time-restricted program, or one that doesn’t fit your needs.
 Call us now and talk to us about how we will empower you or your loved one to make the changes that are necessary to achieve and maintain sobriety and recovery from addiction.
 There is a brighter day, and we can help you create the path to get there.